SurendraKumar/flex-slider/README.md

 Features
 --------
 * Compatible in most modern browsers and newer IE
-* Flexible to use, single or multiple within one page.
+* Flexible to use, single or multiple sliders within one page.
 * Ability to automatically adjust the box size, margin, padding and position the thumbnail images.